-A planning partnership was formed in 2012 between NPS, the District government and the DowntownDC Business Improvement District (BID) to transform the park and establish sustainable maintenance and operation of the park in perpetuity.
-The result of this planning effort, which included public outreach and stakeholder input, is a concept design and maintenance and operations plan for the park.
+A planning partnership was formed in 2012 between NPS, the DC Government and the BID to transform the park and establish sustainable maintenance and operation of the park in perpetuity.
+The result of this planning effort, which included public outreach and stakeholder input, was a concept design and maintenance and operations plan for the park.

 - PRESS RELEASE: DowntownDC BID Supports House Passage of H.R.
 2897